benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 Some of the advantages of packaging the *Time Stamper* program files into an *Inno Setup* installer are...
 * you can display additional information about the *Time Stamper* program within the *Inno Setup* installation wizard.
 * you can include additional files in the *Time Stamper* installation (e.g. a copy of the *Time Stamper* program's license).
-* you can decide where the contents of the *Time Stamper* installer should extract to (e.g. the user's desktop).
+* you can decide where the contents of the *Time Stamper* installer should extract to (e.g. the user's desktop or the "Program Files" folder).
 * you can grant an extra sense of professionalism to the *Time Stamper* program.

 With that being said, packaging the *Time Stamper* program into an *Inno Setup* installer is not necessary in order to make the *Time Stamper* program run properly, and will not alter the functionality of the *Time Stamper* program in any way.
 Therefore, creating a *Time Stamper* installer is optional.